Till You're Dead

 2012 This summer Hector has returned to the band after a long break.
 We have some new material in the works, and many of the old songs have been re-written with more punch than ever.
 Sometimes you need to take a break and step back to see yourself from a fresh perspective.
 Especially noticable is how the vocals have taken a turn towards a more up to date style.
 We hope to please our fans with the newest material.
 So keep in touch and we should have some new songs posted for your ear pleasure.

 October 2012 We have decided to get a replacement on bass for the band.
 The last few guys were just not working out.
 We need someone more dedicated to our music, rather than their own personal issues.
-A bass player who plays with fingers and plays fast metal well, shows up to rehearsals, records when asked to, and actually shows up at our gigs, is all we ask!
+A bass player who plays with fingers if possible and plays fast metal well, shows up to rehearsals, records when asked to, and actually shows up at our gigs, is all we ask!
 So, the roadblocks have been removed, and now we are focused on recording once again.
 Our gain is moving forward, their loss is on them!
 At this point, Heavy has ageed to give it another try with the band.
 So let's see how it goes.
 After all, he does know all the songs.

 April 2013 At this point we are in full swing rehearsals, preparing for recording and upcoming shows.

 Sepember 2013 Up till now a lot has happened.
 We have continued rehearsals and tracking up until the Lido Building blowout party.
-They are tearingour building down.
+They are tearing our building down.
 If you came to Spirits birthday bash, thank you.
 We promise more songs and less UFC championships at our next show.
 Funny how it al went down after our song "Blood on the Wall".

-So at this point we have moved our studio to the new location.
+At this point we have moved our studio to the new location.
 So rehearsals are at a standstill.
 At the moment we are preparing for the newest recordings, mixing, and Adam a Universal Music recording artist has agreed to help out with the production.
 After that we should be ready for the upcoming shows.
 So keep in touch...

 NOTE: Since Blister D left the band back in 2003 due to family issues, we still do not have a second guitar player.
 Our wish is to add smoking lead guitar to the music.
 At this point, this is the only thing lacking to make us multidimensional and able to blend the rhythms of two guitarists into thunder from the sky.
 We really do hope to see you at a gig, so feel free to come up and say hi.